-The scheduled WBO heavyweight title clash between Joseph Parker and Hughie Fury has been cancelled, WBO President Paco Valcarcel has confirmed.
+The scheduled WBO heavyweight title clash between Joseph Parker and Hughie Fury has been canceled, WBO President Paco Valcarcel has confirmed.

-Parker was due to defend his title for the first time against Fury on May 6 in New Zealand, although reports surfaced on Friday of unrest in the mandatory challenger’s team.
+Parker was due to defend his title against Fury on May 6 in New Zealand for the first time, although reports surfaced on Friday of unrest in the mandatory challenger’s team.

-According to press in Auckland, Team Fury had been unhappy with some of the travel plans in place for the fight, although this is yet to be confirmed by Hughie or Peter Fury.
+According to the press in Auckland, Team Fury had been unhappy with some of the travel plans for the fight, although this is yet to be confirmed by Hughie or Peter Fury.

 Whatever the cause, Parker v Fury will not go ahead as previously planned for the Vector Arena next month.